dipaktapase/Get_YouTube_Subscribers/README.md

 ## Introduction

 Get YouTube subscribers is a backend project that is designed to fetch data using APIs.
 In this project, we use technologies like ExpressJs, NodeJs, and MongoDB.
 Users can see all subscribers and their information like their name, and the channel they subscribed to in JSON format.
-Users can either select the page which is displayed on the home or can enter the URL manually.
+Users can either select the page which is displayed on the home or can enter the URL manually to fetch data from the database.

 ## Features